msampathkumar/datadriven/Project Submission.md

 ## Algorithms and Techniques

-As we can observe this is

-In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
-You should justify the use of each one based on the characteristics of the problem and the problem domain.
-Questions to ask yourself when writing this section:

-- _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
-- _Are the techniques to be used thoroughly discussed and justified?_
-- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

 As per problem statement, a smart understanding of which water points will fail can improve maintenance operations and ensure that clean, potable water is available to communities across Tanzania.
 This clearly is a classification problem.